-First and foremost, I’m a dad.
-I have three kids that I’ve been staying home with since 2009.
-I try to run a tight ship, taking care of the family’s needs and schedules.
+I’m a dad.
+I have three busy school kids that I’ve been staying home with since 2009.

-I am also president of a 501(c)3 non-profit that helps independent musicians record, produce, and publish their music.
+I am also president of a 501(c)3 non-profit called KentuckyJam.org that helps independent musicians record, produce, and publish their music.

 What kind of a character is TubaDad?

-I model myself after some of the great dads of our popular culture: Fred Flintstone, Homer Simpson, and Grandpa Jones.
-Also, TubaDad is easier to remember than Michael R. Cavitt.
+I model myself after some of the great dads of our popular culture: Robert Crawley, Fred Flintstone, and Grandpa Jones.

-In 2009, I recorded an album called Thanks for Listening with tenor guitarist Kentucky Graham.
-It can be found under the name Tubanjo on pretty much any streaming service or music download resource.
+A 2009 recording I made with tenor guitarist Kentucky Graham can be found under the name Tubanjo on pretty much any streaming service or music download resource.

-Harder to find are my pre-internet recordings such as solo album called Erster Eindruck and a couple of soundtracks I recorded for art films.
+Harder to find are my pre-internet recordings such as my 1990 solo album called Erster Eindruck and a couple of soundtracks I recorded for art school films.

 I can be found year round playing tuba with various ensembles at various venues around Cincinnati.